crystalgem1/GearBound-Modpack/README.md

 ### What is notion?
 think of it like a advaned note taking app,
 ### why not have a todo list on Github?
-i fought about this but it would require updating some file within github, which would require a lot of unecessary pulls and pushes
+i fought about this but it would require updating some file within github,<br>
+which would require a lot of unecessary pulls and pushes